Post

 Replace GithubStub with GitHub:

-Go to the GAS project → Settings.gs → then:
+Go to the GAS project → Settings.gs → change:

 1